Dr. Doron Neri, Veterinarian

 Trifexis.
 Trifexis is a pill administered once a month, effective for fleas, it is given with food and has to be separated from the park worm shot by two weeks.

 Dogs have a naturally oily coating on the skin, which is why it recommended to bath them as little as possible.
 Unless the dog is filthy or has a foul odor, you should not bath more than once every 2 to 3 months.
 Puppies should not be washed before the age of 3 months.
 You should only use a special shampoo for dogs; there is also a special shampoo for puppies.

 Feeding Good nutrition is very important for the health of your puppy.
 Canned food is also recommended to give your dog along with the dry food.

 Hill's vet essentials

 Hill's science plan

-Cats reach their sexual maturity around the age of six months.
-There are two ways to deal with it:
+Dogs usually reach their sexual maturity by the age of six months.
+There are two options to deal with it.

 Sunday - Thursday Morning 11:00 to 9:00